f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>ADS-B Data</h3>

-The table displays the decoded ADS-B data for each aircraft along side data available for the aircraft from the Opensky Network database.
+The table displays the decoded ADS-B data for each aircraft along side data available for the aircraft from the Opensky Network database and aviationstack API.
 The data is not all able to be transmitted in a single ADS-B frame, so the table displays an amalgamation of the latest received data of each type.

 ![ADS-B Demodulator Data](../../../doc/img/ADSBDemod_plugin_table.png)

 * ICAO ID - 24-bit hexidecimal ICAO aircraft address.
 This is unique for each aircraft.
 (ADS-B)
-* Flight No. - Airline flight number or callsign.
+* Callsign - Aircraft callsign (which is sometimes also the flight number).
 (ADS-B)
 * Aircraft - The aircraft model.
 (DB)
 * Airline - The logo of the operator of the aircraft (or owner if no operator known).
 (DB)
 * Altitude (Alt) - Altitude in feet or metres.
 (ADS-B)